March Regional Fed Manufacturing Overview

 Here is a three-month moving average overlay of each of the five indicators since 2001 (for those with data).
-The latest average of the five for March is 20.9, down from the previous month's 4.9.
+The latest average of the five for March is 7.0, up from the previous month's 4.9.
 It is below its all-time high of 25.1, set in May 2004.

 Here is the same chart including the average of the five.
 Readers will notice the range in expansion and contraction between all regions.